 The Local Authority will process the application and a place will be offered at the highest preferred school with a vacancy.
-If there are no vacancies at any of the preferred schools, the nearest school with a vacancy will be offered.
+If there are no vacancies at any of the preferred schools and it is deemed by the admissions team that the child is out of education, the nearest school with a vacancy will be offered.
 Parents will be advised of this information in writing and advised of their right of appeal against the decision not to offer their child a place at any of their preferred schools.